Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

-The table clearly shows that the SAE unlearning approach removes mentions of Harry Potter from completions that previously contained them.
-Notably, many of the *SAE reconstruction model* completions retained their Harry Potter references, implying that the feature ablation is the necessary step for removing Harry Potter knowledge, separate from any changes caused by SAE reconstruction of residual stream activations.
+The table clearly shows that the SAE unlearning approach removes Harry Potter references from completions that previously contained them.
+Notably, many of the *SAE reconstruction model* completions retained their Harry Potter references, implying that the feature ablation *is* the necessary step for removing Harry Potter knowledge, separate from changes caused by SAE reconstruction of the residual stream activations.